rabroldan/Waypoint/README.md

 A series of questions would be asked in order to process a file and convert it from txt to html.

 *if you want to change css link please traverse to the question and paste a **CSS LINK** to the question*

+###To run HTML
+Please use Open Server Live or Open with preferred broswer **PLEASE NOTE THAT Waypoint will open a broswer once the file has been created**